mapillary/mapillary-js/doc/docs/extension/webgl-custom-renderer.md

 :::tip

-Try changing cube geo position, for example the altitude, to see how it affects where it is placed in relation to the imagery.
+Try changing the cube's geo position, for example the altitude, to see how it affects where it is placed in relation to the imagery.

 :::